SarahDal/ArduinoCC/README.md

 A4 (SDA) - SDA
 Gnd - Gnd
 VCC - 2-5V

+If you want to add in code to make the counter go to sleep (eg when a car park is closed overnight) connect the interrupt too.

 2 - INT

 Let’s connect up the Sparkmatch Shifting microSD cardbreakout: